 BA Business Class Lounge – Heathrow T5B

 This is the last of my Heathrow T5 Galleries lounge reviews.
-Within the space of a couple of hours (before a flight to visit the island of Cyprus for business) I’ve managed to visit all three BA Galleries Lounges within Heathrow’s terminal 5 finishing off at the wonderful Heathrow T5B Galleries lounge.
+Within the space of a couple of hours (before a flight to visit the island of Cyprus for business) I managed to visit all three BA Galleries lounges within Heathrow’s Terminal 5, finishing off at the wonderful Heathrow T5B Galleries lounge.

-As seems to be the way, I started with the busiest lounge (north) situated next to security, then made my way up to the Galleries South Lounge (although quite a hike it’s definitely quieter than the north), finishing my ‘lounge crawl’ at the quietest of them all – Heathrow T5 Gallery Lounge Terminal B!
+As seems to be the way, I started with the busiest lounge (North) situated next to security, then made my way up to the Galleries South lounge (although quite a hike it’s definitely quieter than the North), finishing my ‘lounge crawl’ at the quietest of them all – Heathrow T5 Galleries Lounge Terminal B!

 If you’re after peace and quiet this is definitely the lounge for you.
 However be prepared for a short shuttle journey from the main T5 terminal to Terminal 5B.

-From security make you way to the shuttle to B terminal.
-It takes about 10 minutes (give or take) from security so if you’re on a short haul flight from main terminal it may not be worth your while (unless like me you’ve arrived with plenty of time!).
+From security make your way to the shuttle to B terminal.
+It takes about 10 minutes (give or take) from security so if you’re on a short-haul flight from the main terminal it may not be worth your while (unless like me you’ve arrived with plenty of time!).

 There are 3 conventional ways you can gain access to the lounge:

 – Flying with BA in Club Europe, Club World or First